Piperazine: Origin and naming

-Industrial production
+Synthesis and structure

-Piperazine is formed as a co-product in the ammoniation of 1,2-dichloroethane or ethanolamine.
-These are the only routes to the chemical used commercially.
-The piperazine is separated from the product stream, which contains ethylenediamine, diethylenetriamine, and other related linear and cyclic chemicals of this type.
+Piperazine is formed by the ammoniation of either 1,2-dichloroethane or ethanolamine.
+This reaction is mainly used for production of ethylene diamine, but piperazine is a side product.
+The piperazine is separated from the product stream, which, in addition to ethylenediamine, also contains various derivatives containing CH2CH2NH subunits, e.g. diethylenetriamine, aminoethylpiperazine, and other related linear and cyclic chemicals of this type.

+Piperazine can also be synthesized by reduction of pyrazine with sodium in ethanol.

+As confirmed by X-ray crystallography, piperidine is a centrosymmetric molecule.
+The ring adopts a chair conformation and the two N-H groups are equatorial.

+Reactions

+Its basicity is that of a typical amine.
+The pH of a 10% aqueous solution of piperazine is 10.8–11.8.
+The two pKa's are 5.35 and 9.73 at 25 °C.

+Piperazine readily absorbs water and carbon dioxide from the air.
+Carbon dioxide produces a series of carbamates.
+Some of the relevant equilibria are:

+As a basic amine, piperazine forms a variety of coordination complexes, usually binding to metals as a unidentate ligand (bidentate binding would require the boat conformation).
+One example is the polymer [CoCl2(piperazine)]n, which features tetrahedral cobalt centers linked by bridging piperazine ligands.

+Piperazine is easily N-alkylated.
+Depending on conditions mono- or dialkyl derivatives are obtained.

+Uses

 As an anthelmintic

 Piperazine was marketed by Bayer as an anthelmintic in the early 20th century, and was featured in print ads alongside other popular Bayer products at the time, including heroin.
 In fact, a large number of piperazine compounds have an anthelmintic action.
 Their mode of action is generally by paralysing parasites, which allows the host body to easily expel the invasive organism.
 The neuromuscular effects are thought to be caused by blocking acetylcholine at the myoneural junction.
 This action is mediated by its agonist effects upon the inhibitory GABA (γ-aminobutyric acid) receptor.
 Its selectivity for helminths is because vertebrates use GABA only in the CNS, and the GABA receptor of helminths is of a different isoform from that of vertebrates.

 Piperazine hydrate, piperazine adipate and piperazine citrate (used to treat ascariasis and enterobiasis) are the most common anthelmintic piperazine compounds.
 These drugs are often referred to simply as "piperazine" which may cause confusion between the specific anthelmintic drugs, the entire class of piperazine-containing compounds, and the compound itself.